What is Grades Journey?

 How Does It Work?

 Grades Journey will create automatically, in each Blackboard module, one entry in the Module Gradebook for each mark that is expected in SITS.
 This will be a calculated column (also known in old Blackboard as a weighted column).
 Module Leaders will then configure that calculated column so that it contains the appropriate assignment marks from whichever other column(s) / entries in the Gradebook contain the marks for actual student assignment submission(s).
+If two or more Blackboard assignments need to be added together to create a single mark for SITS, then the Module Leader will need to set up a calculation.

 Once the calculated column has been set up, it will populate itself automatically with the marks to go to SITS.
 Module leaders can then “Approve” these marks as ready to transfer.
 At this point, when Grades Journey goes fully live, it will transfer the grades automatically into SITS.